Busey, Mathew W. (Wales)

 Flourished: Champaign County, Illinois

-Busey moved with his family from Kentucky to Washington County, Indiana in 1810 where he learned the brick mason trade, eventually becoming a contractor and builder.
-In 1832, along with several other families from Shelby County, Kentucky, Busey purchased land from the U.S. government in newly created Champaign County, but did not relocate his family there until 1836.
+Mathew W. Busey moved with his family from Kentucky to Washington County, Indiana in 1810.
+He learned the brick mason trade there, eventually becoming a contractor and builder.
+In 1821, he married Elizabeth Bush, with whom he eventually had eight children.
+In 1832, along with several other families from Shelby County, Kentucky, Busey purchased land from the U.S. government in newly-created Champaign County.
+He did not relocate his family there until 1836.
 He, along with two others, donated the land for the county seat in 1833, establishing the town of Urbana where he would spend the remainder of his life.
-Busey, along with his brother Isaac, became Champaign County's largest land-holders and stock raisers, as well as operating successful contracting and building companies and a large lumber mill that sold its products as far afield as Chicago.
-An ardent Baptist and colonel in the Indiana and later Illinois state militias, Busey also served as county assessor, election judge and county court judge.
-Elected state representative from Champaign County from 1840-1844, Busey also played a large role in locating the University of Illinois' flagship campus in Urbana, as well as the passage of the Illinois Central Railroad route through Urbana.
-Busey served as the vice president of the second Illinois Democratic convention held in Ottawa in 1844, and as Champaign County representative to the third convention in Joliet in 1846.
+Busey and his brother Isaac became Champaign County's largest landholders and stock raisers.
+They also operated successful contracting and building companies and a large lumber mill that sold its products as far afield as Chicago.
+An ardent Baptist and colonel in the Indiana and Illinois state militias, Busey also served as county assessor, election judge, and county court judge.
+He served Champaign County's representative in the Illinois House of Representatives from 1840-1844, and played a large role in locating the University of Illinois's flagship campus in Urbana, as well as the passage of the Illinois Central Railroad route through Urbana.
+He served as the vice president of the second Illinois Democratic convention held in Ottawa in 1844, and as Champaign County's representative to the third convention in Joliet in 1846.